 ecobirmingham has extensive experience working with communities to create thriving community gardens that allow people to share and develop food growing skills whilst enjoying a healthier diet and lifestyle and living alongside nature.
 The original Northfield Ecocentre garden is now run by a home-schooling network.
 Masefield and Allens Cross regularly win RHS awards at levels 4 and 5.
 Allens Cross also hosts Bee Mindful a beekeeping educational area.
-Our new community allotment at Coney Green Drive (plot 2) has been engaging communities across Northfield and Longbridge.
 If you’re interested in starting your own, why not find out about the support we can give you as part of our Power2Grow project.

 We provide a range of opportunities for getting involved as a user, volunteer or partner.
 Find out about our regular sessions and one-off courses, workshops and events below.